Travel Diaper Bag Packing List: baby cabin essentials for a flight!

 Travel stroller and baby carrier

 - Travel Stroller: It doesn’t fit in our diaper bag but we do bring our stroller onboard as cabin luggage!
 We use the BabyZen Yoyo+ which folds down to cabin size and is perfect for navigating the airport and most of our travel destinations.
-It was the only stroller we could find that would fold down to cabin size and had the option of a bassinet style fitting which was suitable for newborns.
+The stroller folds down to cabin size and has the option of a bassinet style fitting which was suitable for newborns.
 We love it! – check prices on Amazon!

 Baby Diaper Bag: what to pack

-Our baby diaper bag is packed with everything Jake might need during a flight.
+Our baby diaper bag is packed with everything J might need during a flight.
 Our backpack style bag holds quite a lot so it’s perfect for long and short haul flights.
-Here’s everything we pack in Jake’s diaper bag and what we recommend you consider packing as well:
+Here’s everything we pack in J’s diaper bag and what we recommend you consider packing as well:

 1 | Diaper/Nappy Changes